 Graduate career-ready and employable

-Curtin collaborates with some of the largest companies in Australia and internationally to ensure our research and education is relevant and that you graduate highly employable.
-In the Good Universities Guide 2019, which assesses the performance of Australian universities, Curtin received a five star rating (out of five) for teaching quality, skills development, learner engagement and overall experience.
+Curtin collaborates with some of the biggest companies in Australia and internationally, to ensure our research and education is relevant and that you graduate highly employable.
+In the Good Universities Guide 2021, which assesses the performance of Australian universities, we received a five star rating (out of five) for teaching quality, learning resources, skills development, learner engagement and overall experience.